 Can CPAP cause cancer?

-Potentially — recalled Philips Respironics CPAP machines have been linked to a variety of health risks, including respiratory or lung issues, organ damage, multiple types of cancer, and more.
+Potentially, yes.
+Recalled Philips Respironics CPAP machines have been linked to a variety of serious health risks, including multiple types of cancer, organ damage, renal (kidney) failure, lung injuries, and more.

-If you’ve used a Philips CPAP machine and experienced any detrimental health effects, you may be entitled to compensation for your injuries.
+If you’ve used a Philips CPAP machine and experienced serious health injuries, you may be entitled to compensation for your injuries.
 Get a free case review today to learn more.